Microsoft Word letters

 Before you can upload your Word files and have them produce good letters in LGL, there are a few things to consider:

 - Your file must be created using the Microsoft Word .docx format, which is available in Microsoft Word 2007 or later.
-If you have Microsoft Word 2003, you can install the compatibility pack offered by Microsoft to start generating .docx files.

 - LGL merge tags need to be used in order for the letters be merged properly with data in your LGL account.
 You can download a copy of the merge field reference from the Mailings page, or from your Help page.
 For general review, you can use this version.
 In your own LGL account, any custom fields that have been added will be included in the Merge Field Reference available from your Mailings page.